- When Should I Get My Dachshund Fixed?

 Getting the female dog spayed is a bit more complicated than neutering the male dog because the surgery is a little more complicated.
 Here are some of the pros and cons of getting your female dog spayed:

-The pros of getting your female dog spayed includes:
+The positives of getting your female dog spayed includes:

 - Removes risk of ovarian tumors if done before the age of 2